-At this point, researchers are still uncertain that wearing properly adjusted hearing aids does anything to decrease the risk of dementia or slow its onset.
+At this point, researchers are still uncertain that wearing properly adjusted hearing aids does anything to decrease the risk of forgetfulness or slow its onset.
 However, one ongoing study sponsored by the National Institute on Aging should be able to answer that question in the next few years.
-They’re looking at whether using hearing aids can help preserve brain function in people with hearing loss as they age.3
+They’re looking at whether using hearing aids can help preserve brain function in people with hearing loss as they age.

 According to Dr. Frank R. Lin an otolaryngologist at the Johns Hopkins Center on Aging and Health, “the potential impact is huge,” especially now.

 While researchers wait for the results, there are some things they already know.